Outdoors & Rec

 Audio By Carbonatix

-When skywatchers gaze into the void later this week, they’ll find it gazing back — albeit with a charming, lopsided grin.
+When skywatchers gaze into the void tonight, they’ll find it gazing back — albeit with a charming, lopsided grin.
 That’s because a few of Earth’s neighbors in the solar system are set to align in a rare and whimsical celestial display.

-In the early hours of Friday morning, the crescent moon will temporarily align with Saturn and Venus in a triple conjunction, forming a smiley face in the sky.
+This week, not long after sunset, the crescent moon will temporarily align with Jupiter and Venus in a triple conjunction, forming an emoji-like smiley face in the sky that will be visible to Arizona viewers.

 No joke.